 The Department for Transport (DfT) is responsible for setting overall policy for the standards of safety and security in transport in the UK, including civil aviation.
-It is also responsible for the management of international affairs in the civil aviation context, which are reserved to the UK under the OTs' Constitutions.
+It is also responsible for the management of international affairs in the context of civil aviation, an area reserved to the UK under the OTs' Constitutions.
 The Secretary of State has issued Directions for the UK CAA to establish ASSI and to set out its responsibilities.
 The Secretary of State's Directions require the UK CAA to set objectives for ASSI which the Secretary of State approves.

-3.3 The UK OT Governor's Responsibilities
+3.3 The UK OT Governors' Responsibilities

 The Governor is the Sovereign's representative and acts on behalf of the UK Government in relation to the general governance of the Cayman Islands under the terms of its Constitution.
-As appropriate, the Governor, who is accountable to the Foreign, Commonwealth and Development Office (FCDO), also acts on behalf of the UK Government in relation to wider international affairs which are also reserved to the UK under the Constitution.
+The Governor, who is accountable to the Foreign, Commonwealth and Development Office (FCDO), also acts on behalf of the UK Government in relation to wider international affairs which are also reserved to the UK under the Constitution.